What is CBD (Cannabidiol)?

 CBD in beauty and skincare

-CBD (cannabidiol) has gained increasing attention within the beauty and skincare sector for its inclusion in a wide range of topical formulations.
-CBD is now featured in products intended for external use across cosmetics, skincare, and personal care ranges.
+CBD (cannabidiol) has attracted growing attention in the beauty and skincare sector for its inclusion in a wide variety of topical formulations.
+It is now found in products across cosmetics, skincare and personal care ranges.

-CBD-based formulations include facial serums, creams, cleansers, toners, body lotions, and oils.
-These products are designed to align with broader skincare routines and are applied topically.
-CBD is also featured in bath products, hair care, and massage oils, reflecting its growing role in the beauty industry.
+CBD-based formulations include facial serums, creams, cleansers, toners, body lotions and oils.
+These are designed to complement broader skincare routines and are applied topically.
+CBD is also incorporated into bath products, hair care and massage oils, highlighting its expanding presence within the beauty industry.

 Discover our CBD skincare collection here